-Elsheshtawy has authored more than 70 publications, including Dubai: Behind an Urban Spectacle, a key reference on the city’s urban development (ranked number one on Amazon under the “United Arab Emirates History” category in September 2017).
+Yasser Elsheshtawy is a non-resident fellow at the Arab Gulf States Institute in Washington and an adjunct professor at Columbia University’s Graduate School of Architecture, Planning and Preservation.
+He previously served as a visiting scholar at AGSIW.
+Elsheshtawy has authored more than 70 publications, including Dubai: Behind an Urban Spectacle, a key reference on the city’s urban development.
+His most recent book is Temporary Cities: Resisting Transience in Arabia.
 He also edited The Evolving Arab City: Tradition, Modernity, and Development, which received the 2010 International Planning History Society Best Book Award, and Planning Middle Eastern Cities: An Urban Kaleidoscope.
-Most recently, two chapters on urban development in the Arab world were published in the widely known City Planning and Urban Design Readers, which are comprised of key influential texts on urban planning and design.
-He is currently working on a book about the Arab Gulf city provisionally titled Temporary Cities.
+Most recently, two chapters on urban development in the Arab world were published in the widely known “City Planning and Urban Design Readers,” which are comprised of key influential texts on urban planning and design.

-Elsheshtawy has a PhD in architecture from the University of Wisconsin-Milwaukee, a master’s degree in architecture from Pennsylvania State University, and a bachelor of architecture from Cairo University.
+Elsheshtawy has a PhD in architecture from the University of Wisconsin-Milwaukee, a master’s degree in architecture from Pennsylvania State University, and a Bachelor of Architecture from Cairo University.

 It is difficult to reconcile Saudi Arabia’s vision for sustainability with The Mukaab in its current form – but it’s not too late for a course correction.